Real Estate Intelligence Series | Module 1 of 6

 ↳ What this means for everyday brokerage

-The model predicts the time on market to ±9 days.
-In the owner conversation you can say: "For your 3-room flat in Südvorstadt, renovated, with balcony: sale in 42 to 68 days - if we start at €3,650/m².
-At €3,900/m² we expect 78 to 112 days."
+The model predicts the time on market with a mean error of 14 days.
+In the owner conversation you can say: "For your 3-room flat in Südvorstadt, renovated, with balcony: sale in 41 to 69 days - if we start at €3,650/m².
+At €3,900/m² we expect 81 to 109 days."
 That is not an opinion - that is a data-based forecast.
-No competitor can do that.
+Hardly any competitor shows up like that.

 Feature importance - what drives time on market